-- Preventing unintended pregnancy is essential to improving adolescents’ sexual and reproductive health and their social and economic well-being.
+- Improving adolescents’ sexual and reproductive health, including preventing unintended pregnancy, is essential to their social and economic well-being.

-- Adolescent childbearing is associated with lower educational attainment among the mothers, and it can perpetuate a cycle of poverty from one generation to the next.
+- Adolescent childbearing is associated with lower educational attainment among mothers, and it can perpetuate a cycle of poverty from one generation to the next.1

-- Almost three-quarters of pregnancies among adolescents aged 15–19 in Latin America and the Caribbean are unintended, and about half of these end in abortion.
-Nearly all of these abortions occur in countries where the procedure is often unsafe.
+- Nearly four-fifths of pregnancies among adolescents aged 15–19 in Latin America and the Caribbean are unintended,1 and about half of these end in abortion.2,3 More than three-quarters of these abortions are unsafe.

-- Of these 9.4 million adolescents, 64% (6.0 million) are using modern contraceptives.
-The most common methods are the pill and male condoms, followed by injectables.
+- Of these 9.0 million adolescents, 62% (5.6 million) are using modern contraceptives.
+The most common methods are male condoms and the pill, followed by injectables.

-- Adolescents from poorer households and those living in rural areas have higher unmet need than do their better-off and urban peers.
-But levels of unmet need are about the same (36%) whether adolescents are younger (aged 15–17) or older (aged 18–19), and whether they are married or are unmarried and sexually active.
+- Adolescents from lower-income households and those living in rural areas have higher unmet need than do their peers from higher-income households and urban areas.
+But levels of unmet need are about the same among younger (aged 15–17) and older (aged 18–19) adolescents and regardless of whether they are married or are unmarried and sexually active.1

-- In Latin America and the Caribbean, young women’s reported reasons for not using contraceptives despite wanting to avoid pregnancy often include having infrequent sex, not being married, having concerns about side effects, breast-feeding or not having resumed menstruation after a birth, and their or their partners’ opposition to contraception.4
+- In Latin America and the Caribbean, young women often report several reasons for not using contraceptives despite wanting to avoid pregnancy: infrequent sex; not being married; concerns about contraceptive side effects; breast-feeding or not having resumed menstruation after a birth; and their own, their partners’ or others’ opposition to contraception.4

-- In 2016, the estimated annual cost of providing contraceptive services to the 6.0 million women aged 15–19 who currently use modern contraceptives in Latin America and the Caribbean is $119 million.
-This averages to $20 per user annually.
+- Based on 2017 estimates, the annual cost of providing contraceptive services to the 5.6 million women aged 15–19 who currently use modern contraceptives in Latin America and the Caribbean is $144 million.
+This averages to $26 per user annually.

 - Service costs include direct costs for contraceptives, related supplies and health worker salaries, as well as the indirect costs of management functions, construction and maintenance of facilities, information and education activities and other types of program support.

-- If services were improved for the 6.0 million adolescent women currently using contraceptives, costs would increase from $119 million to $127 million.
-Examples of improvements that would benefit adolescents include better contraceptive counseling and follow-up, consistent availability of a range of modern methods and providers who are trained to work with young people.
+- If services were improved for the 5.6 million adolescent women currently using modern contraceptives, costs would increase from $144 million to $153 million.
+Examples of improvements that would benefit adolescents include better contraceptive counseling and follow-up, consistent availability of a range of modern methods and providers who are trained to work with adolescents.

-- If the 3.4 million adolescent women with unmet need were to use the same mix of modern methods as current users and receive improved services, total costs for current and new users would be $196 million annually, an increase of $77 million annually.
+- If the 3.4 million adolescent women with unmet need were to use the same mix of modern methods as current users and receive improved services, total costs for current and new users would be $243 million each year, an increase of $99 million annually.

-- The expanded and improved services for all 9.4 million women who need them would cost $21 per user annually.
-Put differently, the cost per capita in Latin America and the Caribbean would be 20 cents.
+- The expanded and improved contraceptive services for all 9.0 million women who need them would cost $27 per user annually.
+Put differently, the annual cost per capita in Latin America and the Caribbean would be 38 cents.

 - Increased use of modern contraceptives by adolescents wanting to avoid pregnancy would prevent unintended pregnancies, save lives and improve health.

-- Maternal deaths—those due to complications of pregnancy and childbearing—among women aged 15–19 would drop from the current level of 600 per year to 400.
+- Maternal deaths—those due to complications of pregnancy and childbearing—among women aged 15–19 would drop from the current level of 700 per year5 to 400.

-- Meeting adolescent women’s contraceptive needs requires working on several fronts: ending child marriage, preventing sexual abuse and coercion, increasing girls’ education, empowering girls and women, and providing high-quality contraceptive services.
+- Meeting adolescent women’s contraceptive needs requires policies and practices to end child marriage, prevent sexual abuse and coercion, increase girls’ education, empower girls and women, and provide comprehensive sexuality education and high-quality contraceptive services.

-- Boosting girls’ education increases their ability to make autonomous decisions.
-Studies show that adolescents who are in school are less likely than those not in school to have sex and more likely to use contraceptives when they do have sex.
+- Boosting the level of education girls receive increases their ability to make autonomous decisions.
+Studies show that sexually active adolescents who are in school are more likely than those not in school to use contraceptives.1

 - Engaging young men in sexual and reproductive health programs can help bring about more gender-equitable attitudes.

-- Adolescents need access to age-appropriate sexual and reproductive health information before they are sexually active.
-Policies and programs should be in place that address the needs of this age-group, including the provision of comprehensive sexuality education.
+- Adolescents need access to medically accurate and complete sexual and reproductive health information before they are sexually active.
+This information should be age-, developmentally and culturally appropriate.
+Policies and programs, including comprehensive sexuality education, should be put in place that address this need.

 - Contraceptive services must be provided in a way that protects young women’s rights to voluntary, informed and confidential contraceptive choice.

-The information in this fact sheet is drawn from Darroch JE et al., Adding It Up: Costs and Benefits of Meeting the Contraceptive Needs of Adolescents, New York: Guttmacher Institute, 2016, https://www.guttmacher.org/fact-sheet/adding-it-meeting-contraceptive-ne....
+1. Darroch JE et al., Adding It Up: Costs and Benefits of Meeting the Contraceptive Needs of Adolescents, New York: Guttmacher Institute, 2016, https://www.guttmacher.org/report/adding-it-meeting-contraceptive-needs-of-adolescents.

-This report was made possible by grants from the Bill & Melinda Gates Foundation, Children’s Investment Fund Foundation, the Swedish International Development Cooperation Agency and the UK Government.
+This fact sheet was made possible by support to the Guttmacher Institute, including UK Aid from the UK Government and grants from the Bill & Melinda Gates Foundation, the Dutch Ministry of Foreign Affairs and The Children’s Investment Fund Foundation.
 The views expressed are those of the authors and do not necessarily reflect the positions and policies of the donors.